 Microsoft Office remains the gold standard of office applications.
-Don’t get me wrong: There are several good Microsoft Office alternatives available, but nothing cofomes close to the real-deal.
+Sure, there are plenty of awesome free Microsoft Office alternatives out there, but nothing comes close to the real deal.

-That said, if you want Microsoft Office, you’ll be reaching deep into your pockets.
-Its continued popularity hasn’t seen Microsoft take a soft stance, and reduce the price.
+That said, if you want Microsoft Office, you’ll have to reach deep into your pockets.
+The continued popularity of Microsoft Office hasn’t seen Microsoft take a soft stance, either.
+The price remains high—but it is an extensive, quality product.

 1. Use Microsoft Office Online

 Microsoft itself offers a substantial collection of free Microsoft Office utilities.
 Office Online is essentially a browser-based version of the latest Microsoft Office suite.

 It currently includes: